Jubatian/rrpge-spec/specs/userlib/dlist.rst

 partially show on the "wrong" side of the display (this behavior is caused by the architecture of the Graphics Display Generator).

-Shift sources are not supported by this function, the behavior for attemting to add a shift source with this function is undefined.
+Shift sources are not supported by this function, the behavior for attempting to add a shift source with this function is undefined.

 PRAM pointers 2 and 3 are used and not preserved.